-Our program offers a multitude of courses in big-data engineering and analytics in addition to supplementary courses with the intention to deliver data-analytics results in a meaningful way to management.
+Our master’s in software engineering systems program offers a multitude of courses in big-data engineering and analytics in addition to supplementary courses with the intention to deliver data-analytics results in a meaningful way to management.

 The program covers data management, advanced data management, business intelligence, column databases, data science, and big-data engineering.

 Advanced functional programming using the powerful Scala language and a course on advanced data science as well as cloud computing is offered.
 Multi-thread concurrent computing is also offered as it is important for synchronizing a huge set of servers working in parallel to do large-scale analytics to make things run faster by a hundredfold increase in speed.
 Due to the high-level mathematical operations required to run these programs, only software engineers have the capacity to work in such complicated areas.
 Only they can make the necessary mathematical algorithms execute quickly enough to get the finest results.

 Our engineers become fluent in data science with the intention of building the actual system.
 They study how to write machine-learning algorithms on top of statistical packages.

 - The fundamentals of logical computing formulation and program construction as well as the mathematical modeling and analysis of algorithms—an essential aspect of data science analytics.